 AICL entered into a three-year quota share reinsurance treaty in early 2016 to provide reinsurance cover on a quota share basis to all of its motor insurance business.
-AICL retains 25% of the earned premiums and incurred claims after allowing for the motor excess of loss reinsurance arrangement, and cedes the other 75% to the reinsurer.
+Under this arrangement, AICL retained 25% of the earned premiums and incurred claims after allowing for the motor excess of loss reinsurance arrangement and ceded the other 75% to the reinsurer.

-The treaty includes all earned premiums and incurred claims from 1 February 2016, other than in respect of earned premiums and incurred accidents arising from new business written by Saga prior to 1 July 2015 and renewal business written by Saga prior to 1 August 2015.
+The treaty included all earned premiums and claims incurred between 1 February 2016 and 31 January 2019, other than in respect of earned premiums and incurred accidents arising from new business written by Saga prior to 1 July 2015 and renewal business written by Saga prior to 1 August 2015.